0rpc/zerorpc-python/doc/protocol.md

 At the protocol level, streaming is straightforward.
 When a server wants to stream some data, instead of sending a "OK" message, it sends a "STREAM" message.
 The client will know that it needs to keep waiting for more.
-At the end of the sream, a "STREAM_DONE" message is expected.
+At the end of the stream, a "STREAM_DONE" message is expected.

 Formal definitions follow.